The Best and Worst Foods for Sleep: What to Eat Before Bed

 Final Thoughts: Creating a Sleep-Supportive Diet

 The foods you eat have a profound effect on your sleep quality.
-By prioritizing sleep-friendly foods rich in tryptophan, magnesium, and complex carbs while avoiding caffeine, alcohol, and processed foods, you can significantly improve your ability to fall asleep and stay asleep.
-Making mindful food choices before bed can be the difference between tossing and turning or waking up refreshed and energized.
+By prioritising sleep-friendly foods rich in tryptophan, magnesium, and complex carbs while avoiding caffeine, alcohol, and processed foods, you can significantly improve your ability to fall asleep and stay asleep.
+Making mindful food choices before bed can be the difference between tossing and turning or waking up refreshed and energised.

 If you struggle with poor sleep, start paying attention to what you eat in the evening.
 Your diet might be the missing key to unlocking better rest and overall well-being.